pbjar/Challenges/Pwn/wallstreet32/README.md

 I was told writing fmtstr by hand builds character.
 Let's see if you can get past my fmtstr feng shui.

 Warning: The intended solution takes several minutes to run remotely.
+There is also a POW to prevent brute force.

 Provided: wallstreet32, libc32-2.31.so, ld32-2.31.so